cdl-saarland/CGO17_ArtifactEvaluation/README.md

 benchmarks are run.

-### Run options
+### (#Run-Options)

 Option             | Description
 -------------------|------------------------------------------------------------
 -O3                | Required to run polly.
--mllvm             | Cause clang to pass the following option to llvm.
+-Rpass-analysis=polly| Enable compiler feedback per source location (should be combined with `-g`) -mllvm             | Cause clang to pass the following option to llvm. *Needed prior to each of the following options!*
 -polly             | Enable the polly pipeline.
 -polly-run-inliner | Run a moderate inliner pass prior to the polly pipeline -polly-invariant-load-hoisting=true  | Enable invariant load hoisting.
 -polly-allow-error-blocks=false      | Disable the speculative expansion of SCoPs that often results in statically infeasible assumptions.
 Error blocks are a feature that is not yet tuned and often too aggressive.
 -polly-unprofitable-scalar-accs=false| Assume scalar accesses in statements are optimize able.
 This is generally true though the support in Polly was dropped at some point in favor of a replacement mechanism that is still not available.
 Therefore, Polly currently not assume statements with scalar accesses are optimizeable while they generally are.
 -polly-allow-unsigned-operations=false| Do not speculate that unsigned operations behave the same as signed operations.
 The heuristic is not well adjusted and causes a lot of misspeculations.
+-stats             | Enable statistical ouput after the compilation.
+Polly passes will also record statistics as described below.

 Experiments and data collection